mwbowers/mwbowers.github.io/reference/datagate/datagate-client/delimiter.md

 ### string ToString()

-Returns a string representation of the Delimiter instance.
+Returns a string that represents the current object.

 ```cs
 string ToString()